The-Microservice-Dungeon/docs/docs/trading/tradingService.md

 ## Rest for other services

-The trading service is reciving the `commands` from the game service via REST call.
+The trading service is receiving the `commands` from the game service via REST call.

 > **POST**